 Under general supervision, provides administrative and technical

-supervision of the general and daily operations of a large structural
+supervision of the general and daily operations of a large electrical

 trades unit.
 Incumbents at this level typically supervise Trades